BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-additional-sections.md

 ### Webhook Payload

-When an event occurs, CosmicSyncCore will send a POST request to your specified URL with a payload similar to:
+When an event occurs, CivicBase will send a POST request to your specified URL with a payload similar to:

 ```json
 {